chuahxinyu/chuahxinyu.github.io/content/blog/canva-hackathon.md

 - How it's going
   - ![](/assets/other/speechy-progress-1.gif)
 - The developer experience using the AppSDK and AppUIKit has been really nice thusfar 😍
-  - I really like that the UIKit is in a storybook with every single example clearly listed out and the grouping and use is so intuitive and easy-to-use 💗
+  - I really like that the UIKit is in a [storybook](https://storybook.js.org/docs) with every single example clearly listed out and the grouping and use is so intuitive and easy-to-use
 - I'm not sure if I should be using an [AppElement](https://www.canva.dev/docs/apps/creating-app-elements/) or [ShapeElement](https://www.canva.dev/docs/apps/creating-shapes/) for the speech bubble.
 I've been using the AppElement so far and noticed the following:
   - it uses [HTMLCanvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API)
     - it's my first time using the CanvasAPI 🖼️👓